Rohitsharma-11/About-Me/README.md

 #  Hi there, I'm Rohit Sharma! 👋

-### A passionate Data Analyst learning new skills and solving challenges.
+### Data Analyst skilled in SQL, Python, Power BI, and Excel—transforming complex datasets into actionable insights.

 ---
 ##  About Me